DegreeWorks is an online advising tool designed to help students and advisors review an individual's progress toward a Queens College degree.

-Please note: This is not the same as officially changing your major.
+Please note: A What If audit does not officially change your major.
 You will need to visit the Registrar’s Office to file the appropriate form.

 What is the Look Ahead function?

-If you are planning on taking courses and are unsure of how they will affect your degree requirements, you can use the Look Ahead function.
-To access the What If function:
+If you plan to take courses and are unsure of how they will affect your degree requirements, you can use the Look Ahead function.
+To access this function:

 1. Click on “Look Ahead” on the left hand side of the audit.

 2. Type in the discipline of the course you are planning on taking in the Subject field (SOC, ENGL, HIST, etc.).